 This week on Glee, New Directions old and new return to McKinley as they prepare to say goodbye to the Glee Club one last time.
 They will reinvent the songs of their past to celebrate the memories.
-To celebrate the show’s 100th episode, the writer’s brought back some of the original charm and snark that made the show a hit in the first place.
+And to celebrate the show’s 100th episode, the writer’s brought back some of the original charm and snark that made the show a hit in the first place.

-APRIL RHODES RETURNS - AND SHE SAVES THE GLEE CLUB BECAUSE SHE’S RICH:
+APRIL RHODES RETURNS-AND SHE SAVES THE GLEE CLUB BECAUSE SHE’S RICH:

 April is back because she’s rich, and she wants the club to celebrate.
 She’s going to save them.
 She sings “Raise Your Glass” with the kids and Schu because she knows she can afford to keep the club running, a fact she puts in front of Sue’s face.
 As long as she’s paying for the auditorium, she has a say over who uses it.
-She says the Glee Club can just move into there and keep going, but Sue smells something fishy and starts investigating.
+She says the Glee club can just move into there and keep going, but Sue smells something fishy and starts investigating.

-Sure enough, her investigation turns up that not only is the $2 million April funneled into the auditorium gone because Schu spent it, but she can’t pay for the club to continue going either.
+Sure enough, her investigation turns up that the not only is the $2 million April funneled into the auditorium gone because Schu spent it, but she can’t pay for the club to continue going either.
 As it turns out, her many new assets are frozen because her most recent benefactor/bankroller/lover, was none other than Bernie Madoff.
 She has nothing.
-Will is extremely upset with her as a result because she gave him hope that the Glee Club was saved, and it wasn’t.
+Will is extremely upset with her as a result because she gave him hope that the Glee club was saved, and it wasn’t.